-Peel off the paper backing from the letters and arrange it on the white blocks in the table runner.
+- Peel off the paper backing from the letters and arrange it on the white blocks in the table runner.
 When you’ve got them in a spot that you like, iron them in place.

-This is how I laid out the appliques on my runner: The color in parentheses is the color I cut the applique out of the fabric.
+- This is how I laid out the appliques on my runner: The color in parentheses is the color I cut the applique out of the fabric.

-After you iron the appliques onto the runner.
+- After you iron the appliques onto the runner.
 Stitch around each with a straight stitch.
 I just used raw edge applique with a straight stitch.
 I am okay if it frays (I actually prefer that look for this project).

-Bind using leftover strips.
+- Bind using 2 ½" strips.

-Sew buttons for the holly berries.
+- Sew buttons for the holly berries.